DFE-Digital/get-into-teaching-app/app/views/content/landing/get-the-most-from-events.md

 ---
-title: "Getting the most from your event"
+title: "Get the most from an event"
 description: Get the most from your Get Into Teaching event.
 Find out how to prepare, questions to ask, and where to find the experts you want to talk to.
 content:
     - content/landing/get-the-most-from-events/header